aaronicsubstances/code-augmentor/README.md

 By employing *CodeAugmentor*, one can develop a strategy of settling for a simpler workarouond, well documented, and possibly involving code duplication in which synchronization problem is catered for by *CodeAugmentor*.
 Then when a superior alternative arrive, it is easy to identify all affected code sections and update them in a way in which errors cannot elude the programmer or the compiler.

-## To Be Done

-First version is yet to be released.
-The vision is to develop Ant, Maven and Gradle plugins.
+## Work done and Work remaining

+   * Plugins have been developed for Ant, Maven and Gradle, but not yet published.
+   * Standalone command line application based on Ant plugin will be made available.
-Currently Java and Android are the supported platform targets.
+   * Currently Java and Android are the supported platform targets.
 Depending on how this project evolves, .NET Core will be considered as well.

 ## Development Environment